Five ITAD Mistakes Not to Make

 5. Not having contingency plans

-Today organizations are unwittingly committing critical mistakes that ultimately undermine their well-intentioned ITAD efforts.
+Organizations are unwittingly committing critical mistakes that undermine their well-intentioned ITAD efforts today.
 Here is how to avoid common mistakes others make.

 Defining Success